-A complainant dissatisfied with the decision of the Dean of students mayappeal to the System Title I/Title II Coordinator by submitting a written statement of complaint to the System Title I/Title II Coordinator.
-This statement must be filed within ten (10) Calendar days after the complainant receives the decision from the Dean of students.
-Upon receipt of the written statement, the Title I/Title II Coordinator will schedule a meeting to attempt resolution of the concerns.
-The System Title I/Title II Coordinator within ten (10) calendar days after the meeting.
+A complainant dissatisfied with the decision of the Assistant Principal mayappeal to the System Title I/Title II Coordinator by submitting a written statement of complaint to the System Title I/Title II Coordinator.
+This statement must be filed within ten

+(10) Calendar days after the complainant receives the decision from the Assistant Principal.
+Upon receipt of the written statement, the Title I/Title II Coordinator willschedule a meeting to attempt resolution of the concerns.
+The System Title I/Title II Coordinator will render a written decision within ten (10) calendar days after the meeting.